neondatabase/website/content/guides/README.md

 }
 ```

-With this approach, all your author's data will be displayed both on the production in guide's author section.
+With this approach, all your data will be displayed in guide's author section.

 ## Contributing